Henilv/Henilv.github.io/README.md

 Cyber security engineer with hands-on offensive and defensive practices with foundations in networking/routing protocols.

+Currently working with Lucid Motors, CA as vehicle security analyst.

 Research area:  privacy & security of machine learning, ml for endpoint security, P.A.T.E for privacy.

 Advocate for stronger cyber literacy and awareness of G.R.C for responsible infosec systems.